salierri/geltarapp/README.md

 Install [MongoDb](https://docs.mongodb.com/manual/installation/), with a version of at least v2.6.10.

-Configure the MongoDB URL for the server in `server/.env`, or in a MONGODB_URL env variable when running the server.
+Configure the MongoDB URL for the server in `server/config/default.json`, or in an env variable as described [here](https://github.com/node-config/node-config/wiki/Environment-Variables).

 ###### The server